Buyer tips

 How a Change in Mortgage Rate Impacts Your Connecticut Homebuying Budget

+How a Change in Mortgage Rate Impacts Your Connecticut Homebuying Budget.
 Mortgage rates are on the rise this year, but they’re still incredibly low compared to the historic average.
 However, anytime there’s a change in the mortgage rate, it affects what you can afford to borrow when you’re buying a home.
-As Sam Khater, Chief Economist at Freddie Mac, shares: “Since January, mortgage rates have increased half a percentage point from historic lows and
+As Sam Khater, Chief Economist at Freddie Mac, shares: “Since

 How a Change in Mortgage Rate Impacts Your Connecticut Homebuying Budget Read More »